Take the Ocean Hero Pledge

 Rory (14) and Maeve (10) McCracken of Baton Rouge, Louisiana witnessed the 2010 Gulf Oil spill’s devastation firsthand.
 When they realized that there weren’t many opportunities for kids to help clean up local shores, they started kidslovethegulf.org and encouraged other young people to get involved.
 The siblings raised $8,000 for a marine mammal and turtle rescue program, and even wrote and published their own book: G is for Gulf.

-The Ocean Heroes Award started in 2009 as a way for Oceana to recognize and celebrate exceptional individual accomplishments in ocean conservation, advocacy, and education.
-In 2010 we added a “Junior” category for young conservationists.
-Every summer we are impressed and inspired by the work of all of our incredible nominees and finalists.
+The Ocean Hero Awards started in 2009 as a way for Oceana to recognize and celebrate exceptional accomplishments in ocean conservation, advocacy, and education.
+Every summer Oceana recognizes individuals in adult and junior categories who exemplify this heroic spirit.
+We are continually impressed and inspired by the work of all of our incredible nominees and finalists.

-There’s no lack of diversity within the pool of Ocean Heroes – they come from all over the country, doing many different kinds of work.
-Previous finalists have done everything from educational outreach to political advocacy to promoting sustainable seafood, and we can’t wait to see what’s next.
+There’s no lack of diversity within the pool of Ocean Heroes.
+Nominees have come from all over the country and have made many different kinds of contributions to the world’s oceans.
+Previous finalists have done everything from educational outreach to political advocacy to promoting sustainable seafood, and we can’t wait to see what’s next!

-Oceana looks for the heroes that work within your communities to protect the oceans.
-Whether you’re near the ocean in Hawaii or California or thousands of miles away in the Midwest, there are bound to be a couple Heroes near you.
+Oceana looks for the heroes that work within your communities to protect the oceans, whether you’re near the ocean in Hawaii or California, or thousands of miles away in the Midwest.

 For information about sponsorship opportunities, please contact Jon Frank at [email protected] or call 202-467-1949.